Table of contents

 Some signs that your dog is too hot include dry and pale gums, excessive panting, excessive drooling, staggering, vomiting, erratic pulse…

-If your dog shows any of these symptoms or doesn’t seem like their usual selves, consider cooling them down using one or more of these tips.
+If your dog shows any of these symptoms or doesn’t seem like their usual self, consider cooling them down using one or more tips.
 If there is no improvement, then it is time to seek professional advice on overheating

 Tips to keep a dog and prevent overheating